 The biggest problem seems to be not that they used Whyte's name to buy it, but that they built a model oil rig and put it on his giant floor map of property.
 Nobody exactly comes up to see Whyte, and those who have access to the room and know about the purchase likely wouldn't question the lack of a marker simply because it's not a big deal (and those who have access are probably in on the plot to hold Whyte hostage anyway).
 Literally the only person who would actually notice them marking their secret base is the person who could blow the lid on the whole operation.
 Had they not bothered marking the purchase, they'd have had to search every location on the map and give Blofeld all the time in the world to laser cities.

 How Plenty O'Toole got herself into her chilling fate, which has been a mystery to fans and viewers for years.
-Plenty's unfortunate send off was the result of a deleted scene where after getting thrown out of the hotel room and into the pool a soaking wet Plenty, wearing nothing but a towel and carrying her purple high heels (it is not addressed whether or not she still has her iconic transparent pink panties) returns to Bond's hotel room in the hopes of retrieving her clothes and seeing what's happened to him - and is positively outraged to find Bond having sex with Tiffany Case.
+Plenty's unfortunate send off was the result of a deleted scene where after getting thrown out of the hotel room and into the pool a soaking wet Plenty, wearing nothing but a white Modesty Towel and carrying her purple high heels (it is not addressed whether or not she still has her iconic transparent pink panties) returns to Bond's hotel room in the hopes of retrieving her clothes and seeing what's happened to him - and is positively outraged to find Bond having sex with Tiffany Case.
 Before leaving in a huff Plenty rummages through Tiffany's purse and finds her address, so she later went to Tiffany's to get even.
 It didn't go well for her...
 A bit of unintentional yet amusing Fridge Horror here is that without this deleted scene one is left with the idea that Plenty possibly had to return to her home WITHOUT her proper clothes.

 Values Dissonance: Felix makes a joke about how you can't call a measure of whiskey a "jigger" anymore; now you have to call it a Jegro.